Alumni Association: Should It Live In HR or Marketing?by Martine Davies in Corporate Alumni, Partners | Last Edited: 22nd April 2019

 - Both marketing and business development skillsets are needed within an alumni team (identifying key differentiators, messaging, content production, event promotion/management, building relationships, prospecting, lead management and so forth)

-An alumni network can be operationally managed by either HR or Marketing.
+An alumni association can be operationally managed by either HR or Marketing.
 However, it must deliver against objectives that might not normally align to the function it ‘sits’ in.

 Most organizations will choose one function over the other to ‘manage’ the programme.
 Whichever function is chosen, I put it to you that it should be supported by a Board or Senior sponsor, be managed and run by a team who possess the skills required for community engagement, stakeholder management, project management, data analytics, and relationship management.
 Collectively, they should have an understanding of both HR and Marketing/Business Development.
 It can be a tall order!